netdata/netdata/docs/netdata-agent/configuration/optimizing-metrics-database/change-metrics-storage.md

 ## Monitoring Retention Utilization

-Netdata provides a visual representation of storage utilization for both time and space limits across all tiers within the 'dbengine retention' subsection of the 'Netdata Monitoring' section on the dashboard.
+Netdata provides a visual representation of storage utilization for both the time and space limits across all Tiers under "Netdata" -> "dbengine retention" on the dashboard.
 This chart shows exactly how your storage space (disk space limits) and time (time limits) are used for metric retention.

 ## Legacy configuration

-### v1.99.0 and prior
+<details><summary>v1.99.0 and prior</summary>

 Netdata prior to v2 supports the following configuration options in  `netdata.conf`.
 They have the same defaults as the latest v2, but the unit of each value is given in the option name, not at the value.